Shubham235Chandra/Incometric/README.md

 - **Living Standards**: This feature categorizes income into three levels: Low, Medium, and High.
 This categorization helps the model understand the user's financial situation relative to others.

-  - Low: Income below a certain threshold.
+  - `Low`: Income below a certain threshold.
-  - Medium: Income within a middle range.
+  - `Medium`: Income within a middle range.
-  - High: Income above a certain threshold.
+  - `High`: Income above a certain threshold.

 - **Age Group**: This feature groups individuals into different age ranges.
 Age groups provide insights into different stages of life, which can correlate with income levels.

-  - 15-30: Young adults, early career stage.
+  - `15-30`: Young adults, early career stage.
-  - 31-45: Mid-career professionals.
+  - `31-45`: Mid-career professionals.
-  - 46-60: Late-career professionals.
+  - `46-60`: Late-career professionals.
-  - 61-75: Nearing or in retirement.
+  - `61-75`: Nearing or in retirement.

 - **Cluster**: This feature is derived from K-means clustering, which groups individuals into clusters based on similar demographic and socio-economic characteristics.
 Clustering helps the model leverage patterns from similar groups to make more accurate predictions.

 ## Dataset Overview

-The original dataset used in this project is sourced from Kaggle: Regression Dataset for Household Income Analysis.
+The original dataset used in this project is sourced from Kaggle: [Regression Dataset for Household Income Analysis](https://www.kaggle.com/datasets/stealthtechnologies/regression-dataset-for-household-income-analysis).
 The dataset provides various demographic, socio-economic, and lifestyle factors that can influence household income.

 ### Original Dataset (`data.csv`)

-The original dataset, `data.csv`, contains the following columns:

-Columns:
-- Age
-- Number_of_Dependents
-- Work_Experience
-- Household_Size
-- Income
-- Education_Level
-- Occupation
-- Location
-- Marital_Status
-- Employment_Status
-- Homeownership_Status
-- Type_of_Housing
-- Gender
-- Primary_Mode_of_Transportation

-### Processed Dataset (`data_modified.csv`)

-The original dataset was processed and transformed to create `data_modified.csv`, which was used in the project.
-The steps involved in transforming the dataset include:

-- **Data Cleaning**: Removing any duplicate rows and handling missing values.
-- **Feature Engineering**: Creating new features such as Living_Standards, Age_Group, and Cluster.
-  - Living_Standards: Categorized income into three levels: Low, Medium, High.
-  - Age_Group: Grouped ages into ranges: 15-30, 31-45, 46-60, 61-75.
-  - Cluster: Used K-means clustering to group individuals based on similar characteristics.
-- **Data Transformation**: Scaling numerical features and encoding categorical features to prepare the data for machine learning models.

-The processed dataset, `data_modified.csv`, contains these additional features along with the original columns, enhancing the model's ability to make accurate predictions.
+The original dataset, `data.csv`, comprises various socio-economic and demographic attributes of individuals.
+This dataset includes the following columns:

+### Columns:
+- **`Age`**: The age of the individual in years (integer).
+- **`Education_Level`**: The highest level of education attained (categorical: e.g., 'Master's', 'High School', 'Bachelor's').
+- **`Occupation`**: The individual's occupation (categorical: e.g., 'Technology', 'Finance', 'Others').
+- **`Number_of_Dependents`**: The number of dependents that the individual has (integer).
+- **`Location`**: The type of area the individual resides in (categorical: e.g., 'Urban').
+- **`Work_Experience`**: The number of years of professional experience (integer).
+- **`Marital_Status`**: The marital status of the individual (categorical: e.g., 'Married', 'Single').
+- **`Employment_Status`**: The current employment status (categorical: e.g., 'Full-time', 'Self-employed').
+- **`Household_Size`**: The total number of people living in the household (integer).
+- **`Income`**: Annual income in USD (integer).
+- **`Homeownership_Status`**: Homeownership status (categorical: e.g., 'Own').
+- **`Type_of_Housing`**: Type of housing the individual resides in (categorical: e.g., 'Apartment', 'Single-family home', 'Townhouse').
+- **`Gender`**: The gender of the individual (categorical: e.g., 'Male', 'Female').
+- **`Primary_Mode_of_Transportation`**: The primary mode of transportation used by the individual (categorical: e.g., 'Public transit', 'Biking', 'Car', 'Walking').

+The dataset is well-structured with a total of 10,000 entries, each representing an individual's profile.
+This comprehensive data collection is essential for understanding patterns and making predictions related to socio-economic trends.

+## Processed Dataset (`data_modified.csv`)

+The dataset `data_modified.csv` is the result of several data transformation steps applied to the original `data.csv`.
+These transformations enhance the dataset's utility for predictive modeling and analysis.

+### Data Transformation Steps:

+- **Data Cleaning**: Involved removing duplicate rows and handling any missing values to ensure data integrity.
+- **Feature Engineering**: Introduced new features that provide additional insights and segmentation:
+  - **Living_Standards**: Income categorized into three levels: Low, Medium, High, based on threshold values determined from the data distribution.
+  - **Age_Group**: Ages grouped into ranges (15-30, 31-45, 46-60, 61-75) to facilitate demographic-based analysis.
+  - **Cluster**: Application of K-means clustering to group individuals based on similar demographic and socio-economic characteristics.
+- **Data Transformation**: Numerical features were scaled to normalize data ranges, and categorical features were encoded to convert them into a format suitable for machine learning models.

+### Enhanced Dataset Features:

+The processed dataset includes these new columns along with the original features:

+- **`Age_Group`**: Demographic group based on age.
+- **`Living_Standards`**: Categorical income levels indicating economic status.
+- **`Cluster`**: Labels from K-means clustering representing similar characteristic groups.

+### Columns in `data_modified.csv`

+The `data_dev.csv` dataset contains a mix of original and newly engineered features that enrich the data for analysis and predictive modeling:

+- **`Age`**: The age of the individual in years.
+- **`Education_Level`**: The highest level of education attained by the individual.
+Examples include 'Master's', 'High School', 'Bachelor's'.
+- **`Occupation`**: The occupation of the individual.
+Examples include sectors like 'Technology', 'Finance', 'Others'.
+- **`Number_of_Dependents`**: The number of dependents relying on the individual's income.
+- **`Location`**: The residential setting of the individual, categorized as 'Urban' or other types.
+- **`Work_Experience`**: Total years of professional experience.
+- **`Marital_Status`**: Marital status of the individual, e.g., 'Married', 'Single'.
+- **`Employment_Status`**: Current employment condition, such as 'Full-time', 'Self-employed'.
+- **`Household_Size`**: Number of people living in the same household.
+- **`Income`**: Annual income of the individual in USD.
+- **`Homeownership_Status`**: Home ownership status, such as 'Own' or 'Rent'.
+- **`Type_of_Housing`**: Type of housing, including 'Apartment', 'Single-family home', 'Townhouse'.
+- **`Gender`**: Gender of the individual, e.g., 'Male', 'Female'.
+- **`Primary_Mode_of_Transportation`**: Main mode of transportation used by the individual, such as 'Public transit', 'Car', 'Walking'.
+- **`Age_Group`** (New): Age ranges grouped into categories like 15-30, 31-45, 46-60, 61-75, to aid in demographic segmentation.
+- **`Living_Standards`** (New): Economic status divided into 'Low', 'Medium', and 'High', based on income levels.
+- **`Cluster`** (New): Resultant groups from K-means clustering, which classifies individuals based on similar socio-economic and demographic characteristics.

+These enhancements make the dataset particularly valuable for in-depth analysis and machine learning applications aimed at predicting socio-economic behaviors.
+The processed dataset, data_modified.csv, contains these additional features along with the original columns, enhancing the model's ability to make accurate predictions.
+This structured approach not only enhances the data's descriptive power but also its predictive capabilities, making it highly useful for socio-economic trendanalysis and predictive modeling in the "Incometric" project.

 ### File Descriptions